wpmetabox/docsv2/docs/tutorials/create-menu-restaurants-meta-box-elementor.md

 As you can see, it’ll automatically get and display the information saved in the first group (means the 1st dish) only in the preview of the skin.

-## Step 4: Create a template for the menu
+## 4. Creating a template for the menu

 Back to the **Theme Builder > Single Post** to create a new template for post.